myildirim48/MovieBood/README.md

                         -> BaseService

 - **ViewModel**: Receives user actions from View and handles it.
 ViewModel holds the View's state.
 Interacts with repositories.
 - **Repository**: Gets data from RemoteService and converts it to UIModel then sends it to the ViewModel.
-It could also get data from local storage as well.
-In that case, related LocalServices (i.e. ProductSearchLocalService) must be added into this class.
 - **RemoteService**: Gets data from remote and propagates it back to it's requester.